Construction

 Active

-This project is in the design stage and is estimated to begin construction in the fall of 2025.
+This project is in the design stage and construction is paused until fall of 2028.

 Environmental Services is designing a project that will upgrade public sewer and stormwater pipes and install new water quality treatment vaults in Northwest Portland.
 This project will protect the public and the environment by reducing street flooding and sewage releases to homes and businesses.